EUR/AUD Historical Trends: Europe vs Australia

 Trading Characteristics: Volatility and Ranges

 EUR/AUD is known for its high "average true range" (ATR).
 It moves more pips on average than EUR/USD or AUD/USD.
 For a swing trader, this means bigger targets but also wider stops.
 Historical analysis shows that this pair often enters long, grinding trends that can last for years, punctuated by sharp, violent reversals when commodity prices crash.
-By reviewing the 25 years of data at historicalforexprices.com, you can identify the "value zones" where the pair has historically bottomed out - often near the 1.4000 level - and where it becomes overextended.
+By reviewing the multi-year audited coverage at historicalforexprices.com, you can identify the "value zones" where the pair has historically bottomed out - often near the 1.4000 level - and where it becomes overextended.

 Final Thoughts